 10.3.5.8.
-A progressive rodeo will be a two go round format with a finals, must add \$12,500 or more and must have at least four performances in which to bring back ten (10) to twelve (12) qualifying contestants per performance.
+A progressive rodeo will be a two go round format, must add \$10,000 or more and must have at least four performances in which to bring back ten (10) to twelve (12) qualifying contestants per performance.
 Progressive go is tradable and all Finals performances will be random draw.
 Entry fee and payoff will be on the existing two go round scale as defined in section 10.3.1.
-When 2nd go rounds are either progressive or run in reverse order, all releases or turn outs will be treated as the slowest times.
+When 2nd go rounds are either progressive or run in randomly drawn regardless of whether hand raking is an option.

+reverse order, all releases or turn outs will be treated as the slowest times.
 If there are multiple releases or turn outs, they will be randomly drawn to order them as the slowest